ksivamuthu/couchbase-mobile-portal/md-docs/_14/references/couchbase-lite/release-notes/Dot-Net/index.md

 - [__#807__](https://github.com/couchbase/couchbase-lite-net/issues/807) Handle closed web sockets by reconnecting
 - [__#825__](https://github.com/couchbase/couchbase-lite-net/issues/825) Pull replication doesn't restart with web sockets
 - [__#826__](https://github.com/couchbase/couchbase-lite-net/issues/826) .NET not sending all docs to a client pull replication (p2p, SSL)

-__Deprecation notices__

-The following features are being deprecated in Couchbase Mobile 1.4 and will be unsupported in 2.0.

-- ForestDB
-- Bonjour P2P Discovery Service

-The following platforms are being deprecated in Couchbase Mobile 1.4 and will be unsupported in 2.0.

-- .NET 3.5

 ## Where to get it